ComNets-Bremen/wemos-logger/README.md

 ## Basic functionality

 In the basic version, this logger contains a temperature and humidity sensor, the controller board and an SD card for data storage.
-The sensor is read out every 10 minutes and the data is stored on the SD card.
+The sensor is read out every 10 minutes and the data is stored.

 Additionally, the logger has a button for fundamental user interaction:
 * A short press (1 to 5 seconds) changes to the normal operation mode: Collect data every 10 minutes and try to reduce the energy requirements to a minimum-.
 * A long press (5 to 10 seconds) starts an access point and a web server.
-In this mode, the data can be read out from the SD card.
+In this mode, the data can be read out from the SD card or internal storage.
 After a short press to the button, the device will disable the web server and return to normal operation.
-* A very long press (15 to 20 seconds) will format the SD card and remove all measurements.
+* A very long press (15 to 20 seconds) will remove the existing measurements from the internal storage or SD card

 ## The web server